this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 const result = add10(5);
 ```

-Defining `add10` function we have a new function that will be executed when all parameters are provided (a second parameter is required).
+By defining the `add10` function, we have a new function that we execute when we have provided all parameters (the function requires a second parameter).

 ### Function composition